Fault-tolerant Coding for Entanglement-Assisted Communication: A coding theorem for fault-tolerant entanglement-assisted communication

-In this proof, we construct a fault-tolerant coding scheme for entanglement-assisted communication affected by the Pauli i.i.d. noise model $\mathcal{F}(p)$ by proposing an encoder circuit $\Enc$ and a decoder circuit $\Dec$ which are implemented in the concatenated 7-qubit Steane code ${\mathcal{C}_l}$ with threshold $p_0$ and for some level $l$.
+\begin{IEEEproof}[Proof of Theorem~\ref{thm-final-coding-thm}] In this proof, we construct a fault-tolerant coding scheme for entanglement-assisted communication affected by the Pauli i.i.d. noise model $\mathcal{F}(p)$ by proposing an encoder circuit $\Enc$ and a decoder circuit $\Dec$ which are implemented in the concatenated 7-qubit Steane code ${\mathcal{C}_l}$ with threshold $p_0$ and for some level $l$.
 With a rate of entanglement assistance $R_{ea}$, we will obtain a bound on rates $R$ that fulfill

 showing which rates $R$ are achievable.